Analyzing OBIEE Data and Creating Reports

 The following steps will walk you through the process of creating such a Region parameter:

-In the New Parameter dialog, type in Which region do you want to analyse? in the What prompt do you want to show for this parameter?
+- In the New Parameter dialog, type in Which region do you want to analyze? in the What prompt do you want to show for this parameter?

 Using Discoverer Viewer:

 Discoverer Viewer is another Discoverer component.
 Although it’s much more lightweight than Discoverer Plus, you still might want to use it for analysis and reporting.
 The main advantage of Discoverer Viewer is its easy-to-use, intuitive user interface.